PeteTrapani/react-hooks-practice-pizza/README.md

 ## Deliverables

-After firing up your server, render the list of pizzas in to the table.
+Render the list of pizzas in to the table.

 Each row in the table should be a pizza component and when you click the "Edit" button, it should send the pizza associated with that component into the Pizza